-- gives effect to a 258.6485 for one split of our outstanding common stock that was effected on April 20, 2005; - assumes no exercise of the underwriters' over-allotment option to purchase up to 468,750 additional shares of common stock from the selling shareholders; - assumes no exercise of outstanding options; - is based upon the number of our shares and options outstanding on January 29, 2005; and - assumes the adoption and filing of our new articles of incorporation in the State of Washington, referred to in this prospectus as our articles of incorporation, and the adoption of our new bylaws, referred to in this prospectus as our bylaws, in connection with our reincorporation in the State of Washington, which will be completed prior to the closing of this offering and which will, among other things, change our common stock from \$0.01 par value per share to no par value and increase our authorized capital stock.
+- gives effect to a 258.6485 for one split of our outstanding common stock that was effected on April 20, 2005; - assumes no exercise of the underwriters' over-allotment option to purchase up to 468,750 additional shares of common stock from the selling shareholders; - assumes no exercise of outstanding options; - is based upon the number of our shares and options outstanding on January 29, 2005; and - assumes the adoption and filing of our new articles of incorporation in the State of Washington, referred to in this prospectus as our articles of incorporation, and the adoption of our new bylaws, referred to in this prospectus as our bylaws, in connection with our reincorporation in the State of Washington, which has recently been completed and which, among other things, changed our common stock from \$0.01 par value per share to no par value and increased our authorized capital stock.

 In addition, unless otherwise expressly stated or the context otherwise requires, information concerning ownership of our common stock assumes that all of the shares of our common stock held by Zumiez Holdings have been distributed in accordance with the terms of its limited liability company agreement.
-This distribution will occur prior to the closing of this offering.
+This distribution occurred on the date of this prospectus.
 See "Certain Relationships and Related Transactions-Equity Sales and Related Transactions."
-The exact number of shares that will be distributed to the persons entitled to those shares will depend upon the public offering price of our common stock in this offering.
-The information in this preliminary prospectus regarding the number of shares of common stock owned by those persons has been calculated based upon an assumed public offering price of \$16.00 per share (the mid-point of the price range reflected on the cover of this preliminary prospectus) and will change unless the actual public offering price in this offering is \$16.00 per share.